 putting people in contact with services offered in their local area - shopping, transport and companionship on hospital visits

 This is an essential part of the Community's work in order to break the long-term cycle of homelessness.
-There are currently about 10 people on the Visits list.

 Photo below shows volunteers on our Thursday Soup Run